NTMA

 The torque begins to rise at about 65°C, which is the Tg of the resin and where the molecules begin to move and interact.
 The approximate 150-micron resin grains formed in the polymerization process are made up of bundles of 1- to 2-micron primary particles.
 It can be seen that all three show a peak torque at 93°C, where the resin grains are all broken apart and the primary particles become the flow units.
 This primary particle flow regime has a viscosity that can be measured in this region.

 At a sufficiently high enough temperature, these primary particles begin to fuse, causing a rise in torque.
 The maximum torque shown here, at about 173°C, is where all of the primary particles have fused into a true polymer melt.
 Above this temperature the result is a viscosity versus temperature plot.
 Because viscosity is both a function of temperature and shear rate, it should not be surprising that the viscosity is the same for the two tests at 50 rpm but different at 75 rpm.
-Although these results show little difference between a ramp time of 40 versus 50 minutes, it is likely that there will be a minimum time needed for the temperatures to come up and yield reliable results.
+Although these results show little difference between a ramp time of 40 versus 50 minutes, it is likely there will be a minimum time needed for the temperatures to come up and yield reliable results.

 Figure 2 shows the test results of three different molecular weight resins in a simple formulation.
 A 1% liquid tin stabilizer, along with 1% calcium stearate and 1% paraffin wax, were added to each resin.
-The results show a first peak in torque at 93°C for all three resins indicating that this is more a function of the polymerization than of molecular weight.
+The results show a first peak in torque at 93°C for all three resins, indicating this is more a function of the polymerization than of molecular weight.
 There is very different torque (viscosity) in the primary particle region, which deserves more study.
 The primary particles begin fusing at about the same temperature, but final fusion is affected by molecular weight and, of course, viscosity of the melt is affected by molecular weight.

-FIG 2 Test results of three different molecular weight resins in a simple formulation.The results show a first peak in torque at 93°C for all three resins indicating this is more a function of the polymerization than of molecular weight.
+FIG 2 Test results of three different molecular weight resins in a simple formulation.The results show a first peak in torque at 93°C for all three resins, indicating this is more a function of the polymerization than of molecular weight.

 About the Author: Randy Brown is a plastics engineer with both a bachelor’s degree in chemical engineering and a master’s degree in polymer science from the University of Akron.
 He has more than 35 years of experience with various plastics processing companies.
 His entire career has been involved with developing new products, formulations and processing technology in the plastic extrusion industry.
 Although he has worked with practically every different thermoplastic, the majority of his work has been involved with PVC.
 He is a member of the Vinyl Division Board of SPE, holding various positions, including president and treasurer.
 Contact: 513-208-6651; iplasticpi@zoho.com